Operations management for services: Service design

-Once the service package is specified, operations is ready to make decisions concerning the process, quality, capacity, inventory, supply chain and information systems.
+Once the service package is specified, operations is ready to make decisions concerning processes, quality, capacity, inventory, supply chain, and information systems.
 These are the six decision responsibilities of service operations.
-Other decision responsibilities such as market choice, product positioning, pricing, advertising and channels belong to the marketing function.
+Other decision responsibilities, such as market choice, product positioning, pricing, advertising, and channels, belong to the marketing function.
 Finance takes care of financial reporting, investments, capitalization, and profitability.

 Operations decisions

 Process decisions

 Process decisions include the physical processes and the people that deliver the services to the customer.
 A service process consists of all the routines, tasks and steps that are used to deliver service to customers along with the jobs and training for service employees.
 There are many ways to organize a process to provide customer service in an effective and efficient manner to deliver the service-product bundle.
 Several ideas have been advanced on how to design a service process.

 Customer contact

 Design of a service system must consider the degree of customer contact.
 The importance of customer contact was first noted by Chase and Tansik (1983).
 They argued that high customer contact processes should be designed and managed differently from low-contact processes.
 High-contact processes have the customer in the system while providing the service.
 This can lead to difficulties in standardizing the service or inefficiencies when the customer makes demands or expects unique services.
 On the other hand, high-contact also provides the possibility of self-service where customers provide part of the service themselves (e.g. filing your own gas tank, or packing your own groceries).
 Low-contact services are performed away from the customer in what is often called "the back room."
 In this case, the service process can be more standardized and efficient (e.g. check clearing in a bank, filling orders in a warehouse) since the customer is not in the system to request preferences, customization or changes.
 Low-contact services can be managed more like manufacturing, high-contact services cannot.